 10. It has one of the most lively and colourful celebrations in Mexico.

 Aside from Día de Muertos (Day of the Dead in English), one of the most vibrant celebrations worth experiencing is the Guelaguetza.
 This folkloric Oaxacan dancing festivity brings together the 7 regions of Oaxaca state.
-They perform a succession of vibrant, multicoloured dances with offerings that are given to the crowd after the acts.
+They perform a succession of vibrant, multicoloured dances with offerings which they give to the crowd after the acts.

-We hope you enjoyed learning our 10 interesting facts about Oaxaca.
+We hope you enjoyed learning our top 10 Oaxaca interesting facts.
 Check out our other blog posts for an insider’s guide to Mexico.